Skip to content

 Structure

-The EPPO has a two-tiered structure: the central level and the national level.
+The EPPO has a two-tiered structure, consisting of a central level and a national level.

-The central level is based in Luxembourg and consists of a European chief prosecutor and a college of prosecutors.
+The central level is based in Luxembourg and consists of the European chief prosecutor and the college of prosecutors.

-The European chief prosecutor manages the EPPO, organises its work and represents the office in contacts with EU institutions, member states and non-EU countries.
+The European chief prosecutor heads the EPPO, organises its work and represents the office in its relations with EU institutions, member states and non-EU countries.

-In October 2019, Laura Codruţa Kövesi was appointed as the first European chief prosecutor.
+In October 2019, Laura Codruţa Kövesi was appointed the first European chief prosecutor.

 The permanent chambers monitor and direct the investigations and take operational decisions.